Top 10 Games

 The Batman: Arkham series is a goldmine for Easter eggs, but the Calendar Man secret in Batman: Arkham City is on another level.
 Locked in a cell beneath the courthouse, Calendar Man is a creepy villain who spouts different dialogue depending on the real-world date you visit him.
 For years, players thought they’d heard all his lines until someone discovered a hidden message tied to the founding date of Rocksteady Studios, the game’s developer.

 To hear it, you have to set your system clock to December 13, 2004 (Rocksteady’s founding day).
 When you do, Calendar Man delivers a chilling line: “I was there at your beginning, and I will be there at your end.”
 Spooky, right?
 But it gets better.
 In the sequel, Batman: Arkham Knight, when Batman triggers the Knightfall Protocol and Wayne Manor explodes, you can spot Calendar Man’s bald head in the crowd watching the chaos.
-It’s a blink-and-you’ll miss-it moment that ties the two games together in a way that feels like a secret only the most dedicated fans would uncover.
-Rocksteady’s commitment to following through on this cryptic hint is what makes this Easter egg legendary.

 7. Call of Duty: Black Ops II – Nuketown’s Atari Throwback